 Although it might not seem like it, there are a lot of tools and equipment available to the DIY enthusiast, making their craft more accessible than ever before.
 Thanks to the internet, the average person can now find everything they need to create a home improvement or decorating project, whether they need to remodel their kitchen with a custom tile backsplash or add some color to their living room with a new paint job.

 Whether you are new to DIY or a seasoned pro, there are plenty of resources out there that can help you get the most out of your home renovation or DIY project.
-You will want to consider things like buying all the materials and equipment you need, finding the right tools, protecting your home, and getting the right advice.
+You will want to consider things like buying the right machinery and equipment you need, like a rolling platform ladder or a hammer (to reach heights easily), and getting the right advice.

 7 Essential Tools for Do It Yourself (DIY) Projects

 - HAMMER is the most popular tool for DIY projects because it is the most versatile.
 This tool does it all, from driving nails to pounding in a stud for a wall hanging or hammering in brick for a brick wall.
 When you are looking for a hammer, you have a few options.
 You can get a standard hammer, a sledgehammer, or a pneumatic hammer.
 There are also specialty hammers, such as a claw hammer, one that is used for concrete, and a claw hammer.

 - TAPE MEASURE is a handy tool for a variety of different DIY projects.
 However, if you are new to the world of DIY projects, you may not know what it is, what it does, or why you should be using it.